Gentlemint Refresh Is Live (with Following)

 Aside from the above major changes, there were about a jillion things we've improved or fixed thoughout the site.
 That said, until this beast settles in for good, there may be some things that look a bit wonky.
 Please don't hesitate to let us know either in the comments below or via emailing howdy at gentlemint.com.

 We hope you guys think this is an improvement... we sure do.
 Feel free to sound off in the comments below.

 Brian, Alex and Glen

 Did this article make you manlier?

-Add your email below and get Gentlemint articles delivered to your inbox.
+Join 100,000 monthly readers who get Gentlemint articles delivered to their inbox.